 Your annual pension is based on a formula that multiplies your final average compensation (FAC) under the Defined Benefit (DB) plan by a pension factor times your years of credited service under the Defined Benefit (DB) plan.

-If you're in the DB 30 or DB/DC Blend plan, your FAC and years of service are determined as of the date you switch to the Defined Contribution (DC) plan for the purpose of your pension calculation.
+If you're in the DB 30 or DB/DC Blend plan, your FAC and years of service (YOS) are determined as of the date you switch to the Defined Contribution (DC) plan for the purpose of your pension calculation.
 For members in the DB/DC Blend plan, that date is March 31, 2012.

 Final average compensation (FAC).

 Your highest three consecutive years of compensation under the DB plan are averaged to determine your FAC.
 If you are a conservation officer, your highest two consecutive years of compensation are used.
 See details on the types of compensation used in your FAC.